|

 is handset insurance.
 Unless you have really bad luck, insurance won't

-a deductible.
-You also may have an old plan
+you a deductible.
+You also may have an old

-that charges extra for features that are now included in newer plans.
+that charges extra for features that are now included for Free in newer

 Switch